praneet195/praneet195.github.io/_pages/about.md

 <p style="font-size: 24px; font-weight: bold;">Research and Practical Involvements</p>
 <p style="font-size: 18px; line-height: 1.6;">

 During my Ph.D, I was driven by the challenge of advancing practical video analytics systems and compression algorithms for critical applications like autonomous driving and security.
-My research at Purdue (funded by Ford Motor Corp.) focuses on improving end-to-end computer vision systems through:
+My research at Purdue <b>(funded by Ford Motor Corp.)</b> focuses on improving end-to-end computer vision systems through:

 <ul>
  <li> Mitigating the impact of compression on deep learning models used for computer vision tasks  </li>